circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 During the test phase we will use a separate Product so we can give the eMandates functionality to a selected number of users.
 Later on, we will move the permissions to a Product that is active for all users.

 - In 'My profile fields' set the field 'Incassomachtiging vergrendeling' to Enabled.
-- In 'Custom operations' enable and allow the eMandate ('Incassomachtiging') operation to 'Run self'.
 - In 'Custom operations' enable the eMandate manager ('Incassomachtiging Beheer') operation.

 ## Administrator